Cryszzz/CIS-5650-WebGPU-SNOW/README.md

 - `Hour of Day, Day of Year`: enable the use of change the day of the year which will affect the amount of solar radiation to the snow.
 - `Height Multiplier`: enable the use of change the height multiplier that changes the height of the terrain.
 - `Grid size`: change the grid size of each small cell grid size for terrain mesh.
-- `Fog `: change the range of the distanced fog to enhance the reality of rendered terrain and snow scene
+- `Fog Start`, `Fog End`: change the range of the distanced fog to enhance the reality of rendered terrain and snow scene

 ## Overview